 - Home Price: $583,673 median purchase price; $1,237 median monthly rent

-- Crime Rate: Safer than 61% of New York cities
+- Crime Rate: Safer than 43% of Brooklyn neighborhoods

 Home to the fastest-growing Chinatown in all of New York City, as well as a large Latinx population, Sunset Park personifies New York City’s multi-cultural roots and boasts a wealth of international cuisine, art, and history right outside of residents’ front doors.
 This diverse Brooklyn neighborhood offers stunning views of the Statue of Liberty, Staten Island, and Lower Manhattan, thanks to its close proximity to the Upper New York Bay.
 And as the home of Industry City, a 6-million-square-foot shipping, warehousing, and manufacturing complex conveniently situated along the waterfront, the local job market is as booming as the local culture!